bnwaweru/RNASeq-Analysis/L-Banda/L-Banda-DE-Analysis.md

         -   [3.2.4 Save results of Differentially Eexpressed genes](#324-save-results-of-differentially-eexpressed-genes)
         -   [3.2.5 Plot counts](#325-plot-counts)
+        -   [3.2.6 DESeq with design formula for color](#326-deseq-with-design-formula-for-color)
 -   [Session information](#session-information)

 With the preliminary steps complete, we now move to use the counts table